wwu-cptr220-a20/project-amazingspencer/README.md

 ### Survey.js

 To implement the survey, I utilized Survey.js, which allowed me to create and set up my survey at https://surveyjs.io/create-survey.
 Once set up, I included the necessary JavaScript and HTML code to make it appear within the website.
 This was a fantastic way of adding a survey to my site.
 I saved a ton of time and created something that looks good on both mobile and desktop.

+### Google Map Coronavirus API
+#### Implemented by Samuel Hernadez

+As part of the coronavirus web application, Samuel Hernadez was able to implement a Google Map API that shows the user coronavirus stats for each country.
+The user views this information by clicking on a blue dot that is found within the borders of the country.
+The idea of utilizing a map like this, is to give users of the site an idea of how other countries are doing with the coronavirus.